jpittis/blog/articles/tricking-istio-with-iptables.md

 `ISTIO_IN_REDIRECT` is even simpler.
 It just says to take all TCP traffic and redirect it to port `15001`!

-Guess what port the Istio proxy is running on!?
+Guess what port Envoy is running on!?

 If you guessed `15001`, you're right!

-So in summary, these rules are saying: Take all inbound TCP traffic for the listening ports of this Kubernetes pod and redirect them to the Istio proxy!
+So in summary, these rules are saying: Take all inbound TCP traffic for the listening ports of this Kubernetes pod and redirect them to Envoy!

 ## Tricking Istio!

-So now we know `ISTIO_IN_REDIRECT` is redirecting our inbound traffic to the Istio proxy.
+So now we know `ISTIO_IN_REDIRECT` is redirecting our inbound traffic to the proxy.
 All we need to do is inject a rule that runs before it and `RETURN`s the packet early, skipping the redirect.

 Here's the command to add our new rule: